kubeflow/pipelines/frontend/README.md

 Make sure the jar file is somewhere on your path with the name swagger-codegen-cli.jar, then run `npm run apis`.

+After code generation, you should run `npm run format` to format the output and avoid creating a large PR.

 ## MLMD components

 * `src/mlmd` - components for visualizing data from an `ml-metadata` store.
 For more information see the